United States Army: Individual weapons

 The United States Army employs various weapons to provide light firepower at short ranges.
 The most common weapon type used by the army is the M4 carbine, a compact variant of the M16 rifle, which is being replaced gradually by the M7 rifle among close combat units.
 The primary sidearm in the U.S. Army is the M17 pistol through the Modular Handgun System program.
 Soldiers are also equipped with various hand grenades, such as the M67 fragmentation grenade and M18 smoke grenade.

 Many units are supplemented with a variety of specialized weapons, including the M249 SAW (Squad Automatic Weapon), to provide suppressive fire at the squad level.
+Some units, such as the 10th Mountain Division, have replaced their M249s with Mk 48s.
 Indirect fire is provided by the M320 grenade launcher.
 The M1014 Joint Service Combat Shotgun or the Mossberg 590 Shotgun are used for door breaching and close-quarters combat.
 The M14EBR is used by designated marksmen.
 Snipers use the M107 Long Range Sniper Rifle, the M2010 Enhanced Sniper Rifle and the M110 Semi-Automatic Sniper Rifle.